Stellar kinematics of dwarf galaxies from multi-epoch spectroscopy: application to Triangulum II: Results

 \subsection{Binary Orbital Parameters}

 Within our data set, we are able to spectroscopically identify one star, {\it Star46}, as a binary.
 Attempting to fit a constant velocity model to the observations of this object, we find a reduced chi-squared of $ \chi_{\rm red} = 157.2$.
-Previous analyses by \cite{venn2017} and \cite{kirby2017} also confirmed this star to be part of a binary system.
+Previous analyses by \cite{venn2017} and \cite{kirby2017} found this star to be part of a binary system.
 For comparison, the member with the second highest reduced chi-squared is MIC2016-27 with $ \chi_{\rm red} = 4.4$.
-While this value could suggest possible binarity for MIC2016-27, its velocity variations are more consistent with a constant velocity model than {\it Star46}.
+Although this value could suggest possible binarity for MIC2016-27, its velocity variations are more consistent with a constant-velocity model than {\it Star46}.

 In this analysis, we use the 4 velocity measurements of this star from MMT (Table \ref{tab:obs_MMT}) and 5 from Keck (Table \ref{tab:obs_keck}).
-There are 2 additional velocity measurements made in Geminin/GRACES data \citep{venn2017, ji2020} that we have opted to not use for two reasons.
+There are two additional velocity measurements made in Geminin/GRACES data \citep{venn2017, ji2020} that we have opted to not use for two reasons.
 First, the inclusion of this data would add an additional unknown zero-point correction that is more difficult to quantify due to less overlap in number of stars.
-Second, we have explored including them and found that they do not impact the resulting orbital parameter posterior.
+Second, we have explored including them and found that they do not impact the resulting orbital parameter posterior (See Appendix \ref{appendix: GRACES}).